neard/neard.github.io/src/_pages/modules.md

 ## About

 * **Binaries** are the main factor of Neard.
 Some require to be run as a service like Apache and others are used on demand like Node.js.
 * **Applications** are third-party utilities used by some binaries like phpMyAdmin used by PHP and MySQL / MariaDB.
-Each application has is own Apache alias (see `neard\alias` folder).
+Each application has its own Apache alias (see `neard\alias` folder).
 * **Tools** are useful utilities to make Neard better.
 Some tools are required like ImageMagick because PHP binaries included Imagick extension.

 ## Modules